zdravkov/kendo-docs/api/wrappers/jsp/slider.md

 ### increaseButtonTitle `String`

-The title of the increase button of the
+The title of the increase button of the Slider.

 #### Example
     <kendo:slider increaseButtonTitle="increaseButtonTitle">